 Several certification programs have emerged to rate the sustainability of mixed-use, neighborhood and community-scale developments—addressing a wider range of issues than previous rating systems for individual buildings have addressed.
-These broader-scale certification programs include: LEED for Neighborhood Development, One Planet Communities, and the Living Building Challenge.
+These broader-scale certification programs include: LEED for Neighborhood Development, and the Living Building Challenge (Update: There is now also a Living Community Challenge program).
 The programs’ requirements can be used as planning and design guidelines for any project, even if official third-party certification is not the goal.
+There is also a non-certification framework called One Planet Communities.

 1. LEED for Neighborhood Development (LEED ND): LEED ND was developed as a collaboration between the U.S. Green Building Council, the Congress for the New Urbanism, and the Natural Resources Defense Council.
 LEED ND integrates the principles of smart growth, urbanism, and green building into neighborhood design.
 It aims to promote walkable, livable communities that reduce urban sprawl, decrease automobile dependence, provide housing close to jobs and services, and benefit environmental and public health.
 LEED ND credits are organized into the following categories: Smart Location and Linkage; Neighborhood Pattern and Design; Green Infrastructure and Buildings; Innovation and Design Process; and Regional issues.